codio/knowledge/source/instructors/admin/orgbilling.rst

 **2. Ordering Process**

 - Communicate the number of licenses required and subscription type to your bookstore.
-- The bookstore places an email order with this information to accounts@codio.com including a purchase order if required.
+- The bookstore sends an email with this information to accounts@codio.com, including a purchase order if required.

 Upon receipt of the order, Codio will issue: